Cisano/Lema/README.md

 # Lema
-How to digit accented capital letters on italian keyboard by AutoHotKey script.
+How to digit accented capital letters on italian keyboard by AutoHotkey script.